jbcodeforce/eda-studies/docs/techno/confluent/index.md

 * Shared clusters have only public endpoints.
 Dedicated may use VPC, and VPC peering or AWS transit gateway, or private links
 * Public endpoints are protected via API keys, but connections are TLS v1.2.
 The connection are going to a NLB for TCP ingress.
 * Public endpoints are protected with a proxy layer, NLB and other security guards to avoid  DoS, DDoS, syn flooding, and other network-level attacks.
 * Kafka uses TCP protocol, and get cluster metadata during the bootstrap connection.
 The broker endpoints is used to send or get data from the brokers.
-TLS. mTLS, SASL-SSL can be used to secure the connectin and authentication.
+TLS. mTLS, SASL-SSL can be used to secure the connecting and authentication.
 Confluent Cloud uses SASL-SSL.
 * The traffic between client and broker could not go over a load balancer.
 The load balancing is done via the list of DNS names and ports of the brokers.
-To get this list, cliet connect to the advertise listener.
+To get this list, client connect to the advertise listener.
 * Client apps can connect with TLS v1.2 over public endpoints.

 * Client apps running on-premises may connect with Transit Gateway or Private Link.
 Private Link has no constraint on CIDR ranges, and offers a one-way connectivity from customer's VPC to Confluent Cloud.
 A private link can support access to multiple Confluent Kafka clusters.
 * When using public endpoint, Clients need access to internet without proxy.
 When the cluster has only private endpoints, then we need to setup a proxy (HAproxy, nginx..) to be able to at least see topics.
-The proxy runs in a Jumphost within our own VPC.
+The proxy runs in a Jump host within our own VPC.
 The alternate solution is to use dynamic proxy.
 * When using Kafka Connector source and sink connectors, running on Confluent Cloud, those connectors need to be able to accessible the sources over the internet from Confluent Cloud.

 ### Getting Started